-I’ll leave you with a video about some of this company’s CSR initiatives (below) and end on this note: as I was listening to to Dipali the day I visited their showroom, I realized the textiles industry is the most “on the ball” where social responsibility is concerned because I’ve known about the initiatives that organizations like GoodWeave are doing before hearing about Welspun’s efforts.
+As I was listening to to Dipali the day I visited their showroom, I realized the textiles industry is the most “on the ball” where social responsibility is concerned because I’ve known about the initiatives that organizations like GoodWeave are doing before hearing about Welspun’s efforts.
 I asked her why she thinks this is the case, and she answered, “Where most factories in other sectors employ 1,000 people, textiles companies employ as many as 18,000 people so we must take it seriously due to the fact we can make so much more of an impact by the sheer numbers alone.”
 I salute this type of thinking and hope we will see more of it in the future.
 I commit to being one of the world’s #AgentsOfChange.
 Will you join me?

 Text of A Thread Runs Through It © Saxon Henry, all rights reserved.
 Saxon Henry is an author, poet and journalist based in New York City.
 Books include Anywhere But Here and Stranded on the Road to Promise.
 Saxon is also the co-founder of Sharktooth Press.
 She also produces The Diary of an Improvateur and is a columnist on Architizer.